Sophie Trébuchet: Death

 The family was very close to Foucher, meeting regularly for a number of years since Mrs. Foucher had first received Trébuchet's sons for evenings at the Foucher home in Toulouse.
 One day, Trébuchet discovered that Victor and Adèle Foucher were in love.
 Not thinking much of the girl, she opposed their relationship.

 In the spring of 1820, Sophie Trébuchet tended the garden, but suffered from the cold.
 She fell ill and died in bed in the afternoon of June 27, 1821.

-She was buried on June 28 at the Vaugirard Cemetery.
-Much later, Victor had her remains transferred to Père-Lachaise, where Trébuchet lies as "Countess Hugo".